Best Tasting rooms and wine bars in downtown Napa

 Bounty Hunter and Wine Bar

 Gustavo Wines was founded in 1996 by Gustavo Brambila.
-Gustavo wines is a boutique winery producing small amounts of Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, and Pinot Noir.
-The tasting room is located across from Oxbow Public Market.
-Gustavo Wines also always a barrel tasting with Gustavo by appointment located nearby in Napa.
+Gustavo Wines is a boutique winery producing small amounts of Cabernet Sauvignon, Chardonnay, Sauvignon Blanc, and Pinot Noir.
+The tasting room is across from Oxbow Public Market.
+Gustavo Wines also offers a barrel tasting with Gustavo by appointment located nearby in Napa.

-Tasting room open Monday to Saturday, 12 to 6
+Tasting room open Monday – Saturday 12 to 6pm; Sunday 12 to 5pm

 1021 McKinstry Street, Phone: (707) 257-6796

-One of the new breed of late night tasting rooms in downtown Napa.
+JaM Cellars is among the new breed of late-night tasting rooms in downtown Napa.
 The folks that run this jumping tasting room are Michelle and John Truchard.
 John’s father and mother own the famous Truchard Vineyards in Carneros.
 JaM Cellars has live music in the late nights on weekends, but the big draw besides the wine is the art and the fantastic turntable music system.
 Enjoy Butter Chardonnay or other JaM specialty wines while the tasting room spins vinyl records.

 Open daily 10 am to 10 pm, Sunday to Wednesday and Midnight Thursday to Saturday